Sizing Wire for a 400 Amp Service: An NEC Calculation Guide

 Answering First: What is the 400 Amp Service Wire Size?

-For a 400-amp service, the most common 400 amp service wire size involves using parallel service entrance conductors.
-Typically, this means two sets of 250 kcmil aluminum or 3/0 AWG copper conductors per phase.
-If using a single conductor per phase for a full 400A load (assuming a calculated load of 400A with no derating factors and without the 83% residential allowance), you would need at least 1000 kcmil aluminum or 600 kcmil copper.
-The definitive answer to what size wire for a 400 amp service depends on several factors, including the calculated load per NEC Article 220, whether it’s a residential or commercial service, and conductor material.
-For dwelling units, NEC 310.12 allows service conductors to be sized at 83% of the service rating, which significantly impacts the final calculation.
-Always consult NEC Table 310.16 for ampacity and apply necessary adjustments before finalizing your wire size.
+For a 400-amp service, the most common 400 amp service wire size approach is to use parallel service entrance conductors.
+A typical configuration is two parallel sets of 250 kcmil aluminum conductors per phase (or comparable copper equivalents paralleled).
+If you choose a single conductor per phase rather than parallel runs, you must select a single conductor sized to meet the continuous ampacity required — that commonly means very large conductors (for example, in many practical installations a single-conductor solution requires conductors in the range of roughly 600 kcmil copper or on the order of 1000 kcmil aluminum, depending on the ampacity column and terminal ratings).
+The definitive answer to what size wire for a 400 amp service depends on several factors, including the calculated load per NEC Article 220, whether it’s a residential or commercial service, conductor material, and the terminal temperature ratings on the equipment.
+For dwelling units, the NEC permits a limited 83% sizing allowance for certain single‑phase dwelling services (see the dwelling services provisions), which significantly affects the final conductor calculation.
+Always consult the ampacity tables in NEC Table 310.16 for the edition adopted by your authority having jurisdiction and apply necessary adjustments before finalizing your wire size.

 Understanding the Foundation: Service Load Calculation NEC